qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

     br_if exit;
     br_table(1 /*arity*/, [a, b, c], d /*default branch target*/);

 Currently, operators that are `'words` cannot be used as prefix or suffix operators, e.g. `'drop $foo()` is illegal.
-This restriction leaves the door open to having `'` as a prefix for arbitrary continuators in dot-expressions (to avoid ambiguity between unary `'word-ops` and continuators).
+This restriction leaves the door open to having `'` as a prefix for arbitrary continuators in keyword-expressions (to avoid ambiguity between unary `'word-ops` and continuators).

 ### Attributes ###